awsdocs/amazon-cloudwatch-user-guide/doc_source/ContributorInsights-GraphReportData.md

 To use this metric math function, you must be signed in to an account that has both the `cloudwatch:GetMetricData` and `cloudwatch:GetInsightRuleReport` permissions\.

 The syntax is `INSIGHT_RULE_METRIC(ruleName, metricName)`\. *ruleName* is the name of a Contributor Insights rule\. *metricName* is one of the values in the following list\.
 The value of *metricName* determines which type of data the math function returns\.
 + `UniqueContributors` — the number of unique contributors for each data point\.
 + `MaxContributorValue` — the value of the top contributor for each data point\.
 The identity of the contributor might change for each data point in the graph\.

-  If this rule aggregates by COUNT, the top contributor for each data point is the contributor with the most occurrences in that period\.
-If the rule aggregates by SUM, the top contributor is the contributor with the greatest sum in the log field specified by the rule's `Value` during that period\.
+  If this rule aggregates by `Count`, the top contributor for each data point is the contributor with the most occurrences in that period\.
+If the rule aggregates by `Sum`, the top contributor is the contributor with the greatest sum in the log field specified by the rule's `Value` during that period\.
 + `SampleCount` — the number of data points matched by the rule\.
 + `Sum` — the sum of the values from all contributors during the time period represented by that data point\.
 + `Minimum` — the minimum value from a single observation during the time period represented by that data point\.